RealBonus/HBSFetchedTableController/README.md

 ## Usage

-Usually you create a UIViewController subclass, make it conforms a HBSFetchedTableControllerDelegate, and put there all UITableViewDelegate methods, that you need (like `tableView:didSelectRowAtIndexPath:`).
+Create a UIViewController subclass, make it conforms a HBSFetchedTableControllerDelegate, and put there all UITableViewDelegate user-events methods, that you need (like `tableView:didSelectRowAtIndexPath:`).
 Create a class, that conforms HBSTableViewFactory protocol, and put there all cell configuration methods.
 Now all you need is configured NSFetchedResultController.
 With tableView, delegate, factory and fetched controller, you create HBSFetchedTableController with `initWithTableView:delegate:andTableViewFactory:` (or with a simple `init`, and pass delegates and factories one by one).
 That's all!
 Your table filled with fetched results.